 "writing": dynamic format display

 By default, mondate looks at your value of Sys.getlocale("LC_TIME") at startup.
 If "United States" appears, then USa format is selected, otherwise, EUa is selected.
-This default can be changed globally for all mondate objects in the session or for indivisual objects.
+This default can be changed globally for all mondate objects in the session or for individual objects.

 Example 4